mmenzinger/moodle-filter_cssinject/README.md

 # moodle_filter_cssinject

-This simple filter allowes users to add css to their content, without switching to code-view.
+This simple filter allows users to add css to their content, without switching to code-view.
 It also provides pre-made css-classes to visually enhance basic text areas.

 ![image](https://github.com/user-attachments/assets/92219092-8bf0-4da8-a825-652f91e66c93)

 ## Usage examples

-Use `[!box: ... !]` to directly apply a buildin bordered css-style around the content.
-There are several buildin classes that can also be used.
-All buildin classes can be combined and are internally prefixed with `cssinject_box_` to prevent collisions.
+Use `[!box: ... !]` to directly apply a bordered css-style around the content.
+There are several classes that can be used.
+Classes of a different category can also be combined (e.g.: [!box: info purple!])

 To limit the box to just a part of the content, the tags `[!box-start: ... !]` and `[!box-end!]` can be used.
 ```
-[!box: info red !]
+[!box: info red!]
 [!box-start: read!]
 This is important to read! [!box-end!]
 ```
 Currently available classes:
 ```
-// prebuild classes
+// pre-made classes
 info
 read
 warning